 Eventually, through a childhood friend, he worked his way onto the silver screen, and his roles veered toward tough-guy heroes and gangsters, which became a guidepost for the rest of his career.
 He starred in classics such as "The Maltese Falcon" and "Casablanca," and won an Academy Award for Best Actor for “The African Queen.”

 6. Morgan Freeman

 "I joined the Air Force.
 I took to it immediately when I arrived there.
-I did three years, eight months, and ten days in all, but it took me a year and a half to get disabused of my romantic notions about it."
+I did three years, eight months and 10 days in all, but it took me a year and a half to get disabused of my romantic notions about it."

-It would be a long, hard road to stardom for Freeman, as he acted for over twenty years on stage before gaining fame on television in the soap opera "Another World" and the long-running children's program "The Electric Company."
-Freeman went on to act in prominent supporting roles, and later as a star in such movies as "The Shawshank Redemption," "Seven," and "Unforgiven."
+It would be a long, hard road to stardom for Freeman as he acted for more than 20 years on stage before gaining fame on television in the soap opera "Another World" and the long-running children's program, "The Electric Company."
+Freeman went on to act in prominent supporting roles and later as a star in such movies as "The Shawshank Redemption," "Seven" and "Unforgiven."

 5. Chuck Norris